 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
 (Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic bags or plastic wrap beneath the legs of larger furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags beneath the legs of bigger furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 - Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to more damage.
+Even for a small amount of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected rooms to confine smoke odors as much as possible.
+- Doors: Close doors in affected areas to restrict smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!